fostroll/mordl/doc/README_SUPPLEMENTS.md

 ## MorDL Supplements

-MorDL package contains a few additional utility methods that can be useful.
+MorDL package contains a few additional utility methods that can be helpful.
 To use supplement methods, in most cases you don't have to create a tagger object.
 Howewer, you have to import a tagger class from the `mordl` package.
 Let it be `mordl.UposTagger`, although equally well it can be a class of any other tagger: